posthtml/posthtml-plugin-starter/README.md

 #### Linting

-You can configure `xo` in `xo.config.js`.
+You may configure `eslint` in `.eslintrc`.
 See [ESLint rules](https://eslint.org/docs/rules/) for options.

 #### Coverage

-`c8` defaults are used, you may [configure it](https://github.com/bcoe/c8#cli-options--configuration).
+`@vitest/coverage-v8` defaults are used, you may [configure it](https://vitest.dev/guide/coverage.html).

 #### Releases

-`np` also uses defaults, take a look at its [configuration options](https://github.com/sindresorhus/np#config).
+The starter uses `np` for publishing to npm, take a look at its [configuration options](https://github.com/sindresorhus/np#config).

-> When publishing your first release, leave `"version": "0.0.0"` in `package.json` - you will set it through `np`'s interactive UI.
+When publishing your first release, leave `"version": "0.0.0"` in `package.json` - you will set it through `np`'s interactive UI.

 #### Continuous Integration

 GitHub Actions is used for continuous integration, and you can configure it by editing the `.github/workflows/nodejs.yml` file.

+A `.github/dependabot.yml` config file is also included, to help automate dependency updates.

 ### Other notes

 - update shield icon URLs at the end of this file
 - edit (or remove) the issue template
 - update `package.json` fields
-- update the `license` file
+- update the `LICENSE` file

-_You can delete all of the above text, including the separator below - what follows is some boilerplate for your plugin's `readme.md`._
+_Delete all of the above text, including the separator below - what follows is some boilerplate for your plugin's `README.md`._

 ---